 Simply giving a notebook to a client, I have found, makes it

-more likely that he will do his written homework.
+more likely that they will do the written homework.
 However, often the client may

-try writing his thinking and concentrate only on the threat side.
+try writing their thinking and concentrate only on the threat side.
 The therapist

 needs to stress the importance of dividing the written homework into at least